RaoKartikk/Capstone-Kartik-lab-5/README.md

-v# 🚀 LearnFast — Responsive Educational Landing Page
+# 🚀 LearnFast — Responsive Educational Landing Page

 ## 📌 Project Theme
 LearnFast is a modern, responsive **landing page** designed for an online learning platform.